 Risk avoidance is the opposite of risk acceptance.
 It is the action that avoids any exposure to the risk whatsoever.
 It’s important to note that risk avoidance is usually the most expensive of all risk mitigation options.

 Risk limitation is the most common risk management strategy used by businesses.
 This strategy limits a company’s exposure by taking some action.
 It is a strategy employing a bit of risk acceptance along with a bit of risk avoidance or an average of both.
 An example of risk limitation would be a company accepting that a disk drive may fail and avoiding a long period of failure by having backups.

 Risk transference is the involvement of handing risk off to a willing third party.
 For example, numerous companies outsource certain operations such as customer service, payroll services, etc. This can be beneficial for a company if a transferred risk is not a core competency of that company.
-It can also be used so a company can focus more on their core competencies.
+It can also be used so a company can focus more on its core competencies.

 So how can I be a leader in Business Continuity Management (BCM) Governance, Risk and Compliance (GRC) and balance my risks and opportunities?
 All of these four risk mitigation strategies require monitoring.
 Vigilance is needed so that you can recognize and interpret changes to the impact of that risk.